Why Jupiter is Astounding! (way more than you think)

 Fitting, then, that it should be the namesake of our solar system's largest planet.

 Not only is Jupiter the largest planet (11 times bigger than the Earth), it is also the heaviest.
 Jupiter alone has more that 2.5 times the mass than ALL the other planets in the solar system combined.
-This is especially impressive when you consider that Jupiter is a gas planet, being made up almost entirely of gasses like hydrogen, some helium, and trace amounts of methane and ammonia.
+This is especially impressive when you consider that Jupiter is a gas planet, being made up almost entirely of gases like hydrogen, some helium, and trace amounts of methane and ammonia.

 But that's not what makes Jupiter so intriguing.

-Listed below is what does.
+Listed below are what does.

 1. Clouds and Storms